soumaiabouh/smart-grid-privacy-enhancing-system/m1/Report.md

 ## Introduction
 _An introduction that describes and delineates, as clearly as possible, the case/situation you targeted._

+- In Canada, 82% of installed meters are smart meters, with several provinces investing in research labs that focus on smart grids and their related technologies [[1](https://static4.arrow.com/-/media/arrow/files/pdf/0821/te_trend-paper-smart-metering_0521_en.pdf)].
+- Smart meters do not directly manage energy distribution.
+Instead, they inform customers about their energy use and assist providers in optimizing energy distribution [[2](https://www.arrow.com/en/research-and-events/articles/what-is-a-smart-grid-and-how-does-it-work)].
+- Smart meters help customers save on electricity bills and enable energy providers to reduce costs by detecting leaks and outages for quicker responses.
+Additionally, analyzing consumption data helps in understanding customer behavior, planning better services, and making strategic decisions for future investments and emergency planning [[1](https://static4.arrow.com/-/media/arrow/files/pdf/0821/te_trend-paper-smart-metering_0521_en.pdf)].
+- Traditional systems track electricity use through devices attached to meters or clamps.
+This data is sent wirelessly to displays or online interfaces.
+The smart meters adopted in the UK and several other countries improved on this with two-way wireless communication, allowing energy providers, home devices, and displays to interact.
+These advanced displays can keep track of energy use over time and allow data transfer to computers using USB.
+Online interfaces provide detailed analysis through automatic graphs and spreadsheets [[3](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=5353784)].
+- A home equipped with a Smart Grid system necessarily implies that it contains a smart meter that collects electricity usage data at regular intervals, such as every 30 minutes.
+This frequent data collection may assist in enhancing grid management for operators and enables energy suppliers to issue accurate and timely bills to their customers [[4](https://ieeexplore.ieee.org/document/8534430)].

 ## Research Method
 _A research method section that describes, precisely enough to be replicated, the procedures you have followed to collect your data._

 ## Results
 _A results section, which provides a well-organized overview of the results you collected, with cross-references to the appendix._